panacloud/bootcamp-2021/README.md

 We will be using the AI as a Service Textbook and inhancing all the examples and code using CDK.

+## Part 3: Building Multi-Tenant SaaS APIs using Panacloud Serverless SaaS Tech

-## Part 3: AIoT and Edge Computing
+## Part 4: AIoT and Edge Computing

 [Getting started with AWS IoT Greengrass](https://docs.aws.amazon.com/greengrass/latest/developerguide/gg-gs.html)